AlbedoKreideprinz/AlbedoKreideprinz/README.md

 ✧ pls do not copy my skins or cover my characters

-✧ my style is very incosistent. + feel free to tell me if you think I might be copying you
+✧ my style is very incosistent. + KINDLY tell me if you think I might be copying you

 ✧ albedo self shippers, ship roleplays, roleplays dni, dni if you think you love Bedo more than me ;( you dont.